Magnetotransport along a boundary: From coherent electron focusing to edge channel transport: System

 \section{System}

 We consider a GaAs-AlGaAs heterojunction, where a 2DEG is formed at the interface of the two semiconductors.
 The 2DEG is described by the Hamiltonian

 where $m=0.07m_e$ is the effective mass of the electrons, and $\vec{A}=By\vec{e}_x$ is the vector potential of a homogeneous magnetic field $\vec{B}= -B \vec{e}_z$, which is perpendicular to the 2DEG, see the inset of \fig{1}.
-The Hamiltonian is approximated by finite differences\cite{Gagel1995}
+The Hamiltonian is approximated by finite differences \cite{Gagel1995}

 where the sum is over nearest neighbors in a square lattice of sites at a distance $a=5\un{nm}$, and $t=\frac{\hbar^2}{2ma^2}\approx 21.8\un{meV}$.
 This approximation is valid when the magnetic flux through a unit cell $Ba^2$ is much smaller then a flux quantum $h/e$.
 We assume that experimentally, the influence of the temperature is negligible and thus, we set the temperature to $T=0\un{K}$.
-For simplicity, we also assume that the spin splitting is not resolved.\footnote{This simplification is justified because in GaAs both, the effective $g$-factor and the effective mass are $\ll$ 1 and thus, the spin splitting is typically one order of magnitude smaller than the Landau splitting.}
+For simplicity, we also assume that the spin splitting is not resolved \footnote{This simplification is justified because in GaAs both, the effective $g$-factor and the effective mass are $\ll$ 1 and thus, the spin splitting is typically one order of magnitude smaller than the Landau splitting.}.

 The system size is $800 \un{nm} \times 500 \un{nm}$.
-Metallic contact regions are attached at the boundaries of the system, separated by a distance $\Dl x= 500\un{nm}$, see the inset of \fig{1}.
-The chemical potential is set to $\mu=0.5t \approx 10.9 \un{meV}$, corresponding to the carrier density $n_{\text{2D}}\approx 3.3 \cdot 10^{11} \un{cm}^{-2}$.
+Metallic contact regions with a width of $10 \un{nm}$ (corresponding to 3 sites in the finite differences approximation) are attached at the boundaries of the system separated by a distance $\Dl x= 500\un{nm}$, see the inset of \fig{1}.
+In order to allow better comparison of the NEGF calculations with a simplified analytical model, we assume hard-wall boundary conditions.
+However, this assumption is not essential for the findings in this paper, see remarks in Section~\ref{sec:EffDec}.
+The chemical potential is set to $\mu=0.5t \approx 10.9 \un{meV}$, corresponding to the carrier density $n_{\mathrm{2D}}\approx 3.3 \cdot 10^{11} \un{cm}^{-2}$.
 The chemical potential of the voltage probes $\mu_{P_i}$ is calculated by assuming an infinitesimal bias voltage between $S$ and $D$, and by using the constraint that voltage measurements are done without a current flow through the voltage probes.
-The voltage between $P_1$ and $P_2$ divided by the current between $S$ and $D$ gives the generalized 4-point Hall resistance\cite{Houten1989} $R_{xy}=\frac{\mu_{P_1}-\mu_{P_2}}{eI_{SD}}$.
+The voltage between $P_1$ and $P_2$ divided by the current between $S$ and $D$ gives the generalized 4-point Hall resistance $R_{xy}=\frac{\mu_{P_1}-\mu_{P_2}}{eI_{SD}}$ \cite{Houten1989}.
 Details of the NEGF calculation of the current and the chemical potential can be found in the following section.